Normal cones corresponding to credal sets of lower probabilities: Introduction

-Beside optimization with respect to credal sets, understanding of the related structures is often important to understand the models.
-Thus, analysis of the extreme points of credal sets of various models is frequently a subject of interest \cite{antonucci10a, Miranda201544, miranda2003extreme, WALLNER2007339}.
-Nature and behaviour of the convex sets in extreme points and their neighbourhoods is important in the cases of dynamical systems, such as stochastic processes.
-These processes typically require solving multiple optimization tasks, where the solution at earlier time steps determine the initial conditions for the later ones.
-This is important in the discrete time models \cite{decooman-2008-a, skulj:09IJAR, vskulj2017perturbation}, and even more in the continuous time \cite{de2017limit, krak2017imprecise, skulj:15AMC, skulj20uqop}.
-The latter models would in principle require optimization with respect to credal set in every point of an interval, which is unfeasible.
-Discretization methods are then used for calculating approximate solutions \cite{erreygers2018imprecise, krak2017imprecise}.
-As an alternative to discretization, methods based on normal cones were proposed \cite{skulj:15AMC, skulj20uqop, skulj2022nc}.
-Their advantage over discretization methods is that in case a solution within a time interval remains in a single normal cone, the process in that interval is linear.
-The application of linearity within normal cones is a consequence of a general principle of normal cone additivity that we explicitly state in Proposition~\ref{prop-cone-additivity}.
+In addition to optimization with respect to credal sets, understanding the associated structures is often important to understanding the models.
+In the field of imprecise probabilities, the geometric approach is very common.
+It has been used particularly extensively in the theory of belief functions \cite{cuzzolin2010geometry, cuzzolin2020geometry}.
+It often involves the analysis of the extreme points of credal sets of different models \cite{antonucci2010credal, Miranda201544, miranda2003extreme, WALLNER2007339}.
+The nature and behaviour of convex sets in the extreme points and their neighbourhoods is important in dynamical systems, such as stochastic processes.
+These processes usually require the solution of multiple optimization problems, where the solution in earlier time steps determines the initial conditions for the later ones.
+This is important in discrete time models \cite{decooman-2008-a, skulj:09IJAR, vskulj2017perturbation}, and even more so in continuous time models \cite{de2017limit, krak2017imprecise, skulj:15AMC, skulj20uqop}.
+The latter models would in principle require optimization with respect to the credal set at every point in an interval, which is not feasible.
+Discretization methods are then used to compute approximate solutions \cite{erreygers2018imprecise, krak2017imprecise}.
+As an alternative to discretization, methods based on normal cones \cite{vskulj2020computing, skulj:15AMC, skulj20uqop} have been proposed.
+Their advantage over discretization methods is that if a solution remains within a single normal cone within a time interval, the process is linear within that interval.
+The application of linearity within normal cones is a consequence of a general principle of normal cone additivity, which we state explicitly in Proposition~\ref{prop-cone-additivity}.
 Another well-known example is the so-called comonotonic additivity of lower expectations with respect to 2-monotone lower probabilities \cite{den:97,sch:86}.
-Another application of normal cones in the theory of imprecise probabilities was proposed in \cite{vskulj2019errors}, where a method based on normal cones is developed to estimate the maximal distance between a credal set and its approximation based on a finite number of constraints.
+Another application of normal cones in the theory of imprecise probabilities was proposed in \cite{vskulj2019errors}, where a method based on normal cones is developed to estimate the maximum distance between a credal set and its approximation based on a finite number of constraints.